impact-initiatives/impactR4PHU/README.md

 ## Overview

-`impactR4PHU` is designed for creating and checking (occasionally) composite indicators such as Food Consumption Indicators and others.
+`impactR4PHU` is designed for creating quality check reports, cleaning, analysing and outputing results of core outcome indicators of Public Health Unit.
+This package will target mainly Food Security and Livelihoods, WASH, Nutrition and Health Sectors.

 ## Installation